A Séance in Fairyland...

 .

 Ok, so I said that I had to take a small break.
-Well, I couldn't keep away!
 Regardless, my posts will more than likely continue to appear unpredictably haphazard until I am well and truly settled.

 I would like to share some work that I have been attempting to finalize over the past month or so; I seem to have recently developed the rather irritating habit of obsessing over fine details.
 It never used to be this way!
 But nowadays, a piece of work will remain hidden, sometimes for weeks on end, until I am finally satisfied with it as a whole.
-I have become a perfectionist, it seems.
 Whether this suggests any advancement in my technique, an attention to detail that shall ultimately benefit my endeavors, or else a shattering collapse of nerve, I have no actual idea.....The following images are just a small few of those which have passed the initial test of nit-picking finicky-ness, that somewhat obscene stage of the process in which all flaws are evident to the naked creative eye.
-Well, my mad little eyes anyway;)
+Well, my little eyes anyway.

 Arielle

 Of healing and new beginnings.
-Not necessarily religious, although the image does contain many personal, spiritual associations, purely for myself.
-I like to envisage her as a sort of cross-cultural faith healer, whatever your actual faith, or lack of, thereof.
+I envisage her as a sort of cross-cultural faith healer, whatever your actual faith, or lack of, thereof.
 Her creation was also semi-influenced by Japanese folklore, lunar myths and the usual staple of classic fairytales.

 She resides, for the most part, on the moon, along with her dovecote companion (instead of the usual three black ravens).
 She is a distant relation of Dulcimer (whooda guessed???), although apart from the voluminous hairdo, they do not have a great deal in common.